KjeldSchmidt/pathle/frontend/README.md

 - Only valid Pathfinder 2e spell names are accepted
 - Use the autocomplete suggestions to find the correct spelling
 - The target spell is randomly selected from all available spells
+- Take as many attempts as you need - there's no time limit!

 Enjoy playing Pathle!